Annual Parking Report 2018 to 2019

 Parked after the expiry of paid for time (05) | 391 | 10% |

-Parked without clearly displaying a valid P & D ticket or voucher (06) | 394 | 11% |
+Parked without clearly displaying a valid pay and display ticket or voucher (06) | 394 | 11% |

-Meter Feeding (07) | 4 | 0% |
+Meter feeding (07) | 4 | 0% |

-Parked in a residents' or shared use parking place or zone either displaying an invalid permit or voucher or pay & display ticket, or after the expiry of paid for time (19) | 27 | 0% |
+Parked in a residents' or shared use parking place or zone either displaying an invalid permit or voucher or pay and display ticket, or after the expiry of paid for time (19) | 27 | 0% |

 Re-parked in the same parking place or zone within the prescribed time period (22) | 11 | 0% |